 “Supplements especially multivitamins, are unnecessary” – FALSE

 Starting in toddlerhood, most kids are not getting the adequate amount of nutrients needed daily.
-Kids have to eat a very well balance diet to get everything they need.
+Kids have to eat a very well balanced diet to get everything they need.
 Picky toddlers and kids don’t always eat a very well balanced diet, even the healthiest kids!

 Our food supply has changed dramatically over the years.
 Fruits and vegetables are lacking nutrients.
 The soil they grow in has changed, and pesticides are widely used.
 The use of antibiotics and hormones in the animal proteins we eat has increased.
 We have GMOs in our food supply in the US.

 “All supplements are the same.
 Brand doesn’t matter” – FALSE

 Brand does matter.
 Supplements are not regulated by the FDA, so manufacturers can put whatever they want in a supplement.